AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :guilabel:`Open project`

-  Clicking on this button opens up a file browser, allowing you to select a a project file to load.
+  Clicking on this button opens up a file browser, allowing you to select a project file to load.

 .. index:: project; default